01 / What are….?

 Will anything help control the humidity in my house?

 Humidity is a problem primarily in the south parts of the region.
 To help in maintaining this issue is to have a system that runs longer at lower speeds.
 Variable speed air handling equipment runs at very low speeds, which keeps the air circulating against the cooling coil and removes much more moisture than conventional systems.
 At these low speeds, the variable speed motor uses less electricity than conventional motors.

 I need a new outdoor unit, but my indoor unit works fine.
 What are the advantages of replacing my whole system at the same time?

 Air conditioners are designed as matched systems, with an efficiency rating given for the whole system.
-If you replace only one part, you do not get the advantage of many technology changes that make the system work efficiently to ensure comfort.
+If you replace only one part, you don’t get the advantage of many technological changes that make the system work efficiently to ensure comfort.
 Also, the indoor system contains a cooling coil which may be partially blocked by particles that will decrease efficiency.
-Having the entire system replaced with require less maintenance in the future.
+Having the entire system replaced requires less maintenance in the future.

 04 / How often…..?